Charles A. Murphy: Political career

 Murphy was elected to the Massachusetts House of Representatives in 1997 and was serving his sixth term.
 He represents the 21st Middlesex District, covering Burlington, Bedford, and Precinct 3 of Wilmington.
 In February 2009, Murphy was appointed Chairman of the House Committee on Ways and Means, which is responsible for considering all legislation affecting the finances of the Commonwealth.
 Murphy has also served as Vice Chair of the Joint Committee on Bonding, Capital Expenditures and State Assets, Vice Chair of the Judiciary Committee and was a member of both the Joint Committee on Consumer Protection and Professional Licensure and the Veterans Affairs Committees.
 A veteran himself, Murphy has sponsored and led the passage of legislation to provide tuition assistance and workforce training programs for veterans across Massachusetts.
 He has helped increase state aid to his district by 90% since he was elected.
 Murphy also played a key role in constructing the 2009 state budget, which contained historical increases for Chapter 70 education funding.

 In 2003, Murphy was named “One of the Top 100 Democrats to Watch” by the Democratic Leadership Council, largely in recognition of his efforts to strengthen public safety policies and ensure equality in the state’s judicial system.
 Murphy was also named “Outstanding Legislator of the Year” by the Massachusetts Legal Assistance Corporation and Southern Middlesex Legal Services.

 In 2007, Murphy was a candidate for the 4th Middlesex district State Senate seat vacated by Robert Havern III.
 During the campaign, Murphy got into an argument in the House chamber with opponent and fellow Representative Patrick Natale.

-Personal life

-Murphy lives in Burlington with his wife Nan, an elementary school vice principal, and his two daughters, Amelia and Grace.

-He is also an attorney at the firm of Gibson & Behman in Burlington.